sqlc-dev/sqlc/README.md

 - Mixed up the order of the arguments when invoking the query so they didn't match up with the SQL text
-- Updated the name of a column in one query both not another
+- Updated the name of a column in one query but not another
 - Mistyped the name of a column in a query
 - Changed the number of arguments in a query but forgot to pass the additional values